 A spring term Learning Community with on-campus courses in Ancient Greece and Cultural Tourism followed by a two-week field experience in Greece

 APPLICATIONS FOR SPRING 2016 ARE DUE JANUARY 17TH.

 This program consists of a 3-credit spring term Classics course in Ancient Greek Culture paired with a 1-credit Anthropology course in Consuming Cultural Heritage followed by a two week summer study trip to Greece

 Students will visit sites throughout the Greek mainland and islands to explore the ancient world as they travel through the modern.

-Academics: Students in this program will be enrolled in two courses, one which spans the on-campus and overseas program and the other contained within the Greece Tour program.
+Academics: Students in this program will be enrolled in two on-campus courses followed by a required overseas tour in Greece.
 Students who enroll in both courses (highly recommended) will earn credit for a Learning Community.
 No knowledge of modern or ancient Greek language is required.